Supporting Features

 • Field labels: Click the

 to open a slideout and update a field’s Label.
-This is particularly useful for the Title field: say you were creating employee profiles, and needed a place for their names and position titles—the built-in Title field would make more sense being called “Full Name.”
+This is particularly useful for the Title field: say you were creating employee profiles, and needed a place for each person’s name and position—the built-in Title field would make more sense being called “Full Name,” while their position could be re-labeled “Position/Title” without creating confusion.

-• Required fields: Also within a field’s setting slideout is an option to mark a field as Required.
+• Required fields: Also within a field’s action menu is an option to mark a field as Required.

-• Field conditions and : Fields can be conditionally included in layouts by setting up condition rules, within the settings slideout.
+• Field conditions and User conditions: Fields can be conditionally included in layouts by setting up condition rules, within the settings slideout.
+These conditions are evaluated dynamically, and can include rules based on other fields’ values!

 # Create a Post